It's About Engagement Faculty Learning Communities

 - schedule meetings and keep records of attendance

 - submit a mid-year report and final product that describes the work of the FLC, and

-The FLC Coordinator will submit the final product to CETL by June 30, 2021.
+For 2022-2023 FLCs, the FLC Coordinator will submit the final product to CETL by June 30, 2023.
 The final product may take either of the following forms:

 - A 1-2 page narrative from each FLC participant of course changes as a result of participation

 in the FLC with evidence of the changes that enable the course to meet the KSU It’s About Engagement definitions and taxonomies (e.g., description of new learning modules; revised syllabi,

 assignments, pedagogies, or assessments).
 The FLC coordinator will collate these materials